-

 Fixing Sinatra UTF-8 issue in Tilt rendered templates

-In the past week, I’v been deploying a Sinatra app to AWS Elastic Beanstalk.
+In the past week, I have been deploying a Sinatra app to AWS Elastic Beanstalk.
 In development environment, everything was working just fine, but when I published the application and tested it in production, I encountered a weird problem in one of the templates that was supposed to be supporting uft-8 text without any issues.

 Symptoms

-field.
+The error was appearing in one of the .erb view files that contains a textarea field.
 When it is populated with a non English text at the server, the application crashes with 500 code.
-Here’s a fragment of the error stack trace: -
+Here’s a fragment of the error stack trace: